Hazqeel09/ellzaf_ml/README.md

 ```

 #### GhostFaceNets
-If you prefer different number of channels instead, you can specify it using adapt_channels.
+If you prefer different number of channels instead, you can specify it using `adapt_channels`.

-Note: GhostFaceNets only works with image_size higher than 32.
+Note: GhostFaceNets only works with `image_size` higher than 32.
 ```python
 import torch
 from ellzaf_ml.lcff import LBPCNNFeatureFusion